Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 ### Linting and Formatting

-The Atlassian template provided some basic eslint config, to which TypeScript/React/Prettier have been added with minimal Prettier config and enough TypeScript config for Visual Studio Code to understand JSX correctly.
+The Atlassian template provided some basic eslint config, to which sensible TypeScript/React/Prettier defaults have been added.

 Execute `npm run eslint` to check linting and formatting.